Torquetum: Invention

 The origins of the torquetum are unclear.
+Its invention has been credited to multiple figures, including Jabir ibn Aflah, Bernard of Verdun and Franco of Poland.

+Jabir ibn Aflah of Al-Andalus in the early 12th century has been assumed by several historians to be the inventor of the torquetum, based on a similar instrument he described in his Islah Almajisti.
+However, while his device is similar in function, it has not been identified as a torquetum, but evidence suggests it inspired the torquetum.

-The earliest account of the torquetum appear in the writings of Bernard of Verdun and Franco of Poland.
+The earliest explicit accounts of the torquetum appear in the 13th century writings of Bernard of Verdun and Franco of Poland.
 Franco of Poland's work was published in 1284; however, Bernard of Verdun's work does not contain a date.
 Therefore, it is impossible to know which work was written first.
 Franco's work was more widely known and is credited with the distribution of knowledge about the torquetum.

-The first torquetum is thought to have been built by Jabir ibn Aflah (more commonly known as Geber).
-However, there is conflicting evidence that suggests that Jabir simply inspired the invention of the torquetum.
-One of the reasons is that little evidence exists to suggest that it was created by Jabir.
-However, it is equally likely to be the invention of either Bernard of Verdun, Franco of Poland, or Jabir ibn Aflah.

 The instrument was first created sometime in the 12th or 13th century.
 However, the only surviving examples of the torquetum are dated from the 16th century.
 In the middle of the 16th century, the torquetum had numerous structural changes to the original design.
 The most important change was by instrument-maker, Erasmus Habermel.
 His alteration allowed for astronomers to make observations to all three of the scales.